Tumor-associated macrophage: Immune suppression

 One of the major functions of TAMs is suppressing the T-cell mediated anti-tumor immune response.
 Gene expression analysis of mouse models of breast cancer and fibrosarcoma shows that TAMs have immunosuppressive transcriptional profiles and express factors including IL-10 and transforming growth factor β (TGFβ).
-In humans, TAMs have been shown to directly suppress T cell function through surface presentation of programmed death-ligand 1 (PD-L1) in hepatocellular carcinoma and B7-homologs in ovarian carcinoma, which activate programmed cell death protein 1 (PD-1) and cytotoxic T-lymphocyte antigen 4 (CTLA-4), respectively, on T cells.
+In humans, TAMs have been shown to directly suppress T cell function or even cause their direct cell death through surface presentation of programmed death-ligand 1 (PD-L1) in hepatocellular carcinoma or glioblastoma and B7-homologs in ovarian carcinoma, which activate programmed cell death protein 1 (PD-1) and cytotoxic T-lymphocyte antigen 4 (CTLA-4), respectively, on T cells.
+In both mouse and humans, TAMs co-expressing T-cell immunoglobulin and mucin-domain containing-3 (TIM-3) and V-domain Ig suppressor of T cell activation (VISTA) have been shown to promote immunotherapy-resistance and inhibit immunogenic cell death (ICD).
 Inhibitory signals to PD-1 and CTLA-4 are immune checkpoints, and binding of these inhibitory receptors by their ligands prevents T cell receptor signaling, inhibits T cells cytotoxic function, and promotes T cell apoptosis.
 HIF-1α also induces TAMs to suppress T cell function through arginase-1, but the mechanism by which this occurs is not yet fully understood.
 Recently, Siglec-15 has also been identified as an immune suppressive molecule that is solely expressed on TAMs, and could be a potential therapeutic target for cancer immunotherapy.

 Subtypes

 TAMs have historically been described as falling into two categories: M1 and M2.
-M1 refers to macrophages that undergo “classical” activation by interferon-γ (IFNγ) with either lipopolysaccharide (LPS) or TNF, whereas M2 refers to macrophages that undergo “alternative” activation by IL-4.
+M1 refers to macrophages that undergo "classical" activation by interferon-γ (IFNγ) with either lipopolysaccharide (LPS) or TNF, whereas M2 refers to macrophages that undergo "alternative" activation by IL-4.
 M1 macrophages are seen to have a pro-inflammatory and cytotoxic (anti-tumoral) function; M2 macrophages are anti-inflammatory (pro-tumoral) and promote wound healing.
 However, use of the M1/M2 polarization paradigm has led to confusing terminology since M1/M2 are used to describe mature macrophages, but the activation process is complex and involves many related cells in the macrophage family.
 Moreover, with recent evidence that macrophage populations are tissue- and tumor-specific, it has been proposed that classifying macrophages, including TAMs, as being in one of two distinct stable subsets is insufficient.
 Rather, TAMs should be viewed as existing on a spectrum.
 More comprehensive classification systems that account for the dynamic nature of macrophages have been proposed, but have not been adopted by the immunological research community.